 That is pretty much it, the unit is ready.

-To use it, place one or two one-gallon bottles of frozen water in the cooler, place the lid, plug the fan and start it, and let it blow delicious cold air in your face!
+To use it, place one or two one-gallon bottles of frozen water in the cooler, place the lid on, plug in the fan and start it, and let it blow delicious cold air in your face!

-Of course, it’s not as cool as having the real deal but it’s a great relief from the hot humid air that doesn’t want to leave us in the past couple of weeks.
+Of course, it’s not as cool as having the real deal but it’s a great relief from hot humid air.

 I use it mostly at night because I have a hard time sleeping when it’s hot.
 And I run it at nap time so my boy can sleep comfortably.